gabriel-dehan/poe-watch-api/README.md

 ## Contribution

-The code is well documented, using [tomdoc](http://tomdoc.org/), is you wish to contribute, raise an issue or fork this project and create a pull request :).
+The code is well documented, using [tomdoc](http://tomdoc.org/), if you wish to contribute, raise an issue or fork this project and create a pull request :).

 Most of the codebase is in `lib/api`, `lib/base` and `lib/item`.